 The Scottish Fair Trade Forum was established to secure Fair Trade Nation status for Scotland, status achieved in February 2013 and reassessed again in 2017.
 Not satisfied with that, we have continued the work by:

 Supporting the establishment of Fair Trade towns and zones by engaging with local councils and towns to ensure they achieve their Fair Trade status targets.
-To facilitate the process, the Forum now has a Community Development Officer to offer guidance to towns and local councils.
+To facilitate the process, the Forum has an Engagement and Communications Officer to offer guidance to towns and local councils.
 Read more about the activities of local groups in our annual Local Fair Trade Activity Report.

 Engaging with partners and stakeholders such as the Scottish Government and Parliament to ensure that policies are in place that favour Fair Trade producers throughout all levels of government in Scotland.